|Quick Facts: Veterinary Technologists and Technicians|

 Veterinary technologists and technicians work in private clinics, laboratories, and animal hospitals.
 Their jobs may be physically or emotionally demanding.
 Many work evenings, weekends, or holidays.

 Veterinary technologists and technicians must complete a postsecondary program in veterinary technology.
-Technologists need a 4-year bachelor’s degree, and technicians need a 2-year associate’s degree.
-Typically, both technologists and technicians must take a credentialing exam and must become registered, licensed, or certified, depending on the requirements of the state in which they work.
+Technologists usually need a 4-year bachelor’s degree, and technicians need a 2-year associate’s degree.
+Typically, both technologists and technicians must take a credentialing exam and become registered, licensed, or certified, depending on the requirements of the state in which they work.

 The median annual wage for veterinary technologists and technicians was $36,850 in May 2021.

-Employment of veterinary technologists and technicians is projected to grow 19 percent from 2014 to 2024, much faster than the average for all occupations.
-Employment will grow as more veterinarians utilize technicians and technologists to do general care and lab work, and as they continue to replace lower skilled veterinary assistants.
+Employment of veterinary technologists and technicians is projected to grow 19 percent from 2018 to 2028, much faster than the average for all occupations.
+Employment is expected to grow as veterinarians continue to use technicians and technologists to do general care and lab work on household pets.

 Explore resources for employment and wages by state and area for veterinary technologists and technicians.